PostgreSQL now function

 SELECT DATE_TRUNC('minute', CURRENT_TIMESTAMP::timestamp);

 Let’s check the output for the above queries.
+After executing the above query, I got the expected output as shown in the screenshot below.

-Read: Postgresql escape single quote
+Read: PostgreSQL escape single quote.

 SELECT CURRENT_TIMESTAMP(0)::TIMESTAMP WITHOUT TIME ZONE;